flyingmachine/brave-clojure-web/content/core-async.md

 machine and out comes a hotdog, all without the Illuminati or Big Brother orchestrating the whole thing.
-This differs from the view of concurrency you've been exploring so far, where you've defined tasks that are either tightly bound to the main thread of control (for example, achieving data parallelism with `pmap`) or that you have no interest in communicating with (`pmap` again and one-off tasks created with `future`).
+This differs from the view of concurrency you've been exploring so far, where you've defined tasks that are either mere extensions of the main thread of control (for example, achieving data parallelism with `pmap`) or that you have no interest in communicating with (`pmap` again and one-off tasks created with `future`).